karpatkey/cowswap-solver/README.md

 ----------------------------NOTE-------------------------

-Please chack the docker-compose and comments! basically this stack has cowswap integrated! if you want just change the orderbook-url with the staging url! or may be production url!
+Please chack the docker-compose and comments! basically this stack has cowswap integrated! if you want to use Gnosis staging (have a look at here - Orderbook URLs - https://github.com/cowprotocol/services#running-the-services-locally) just change the orderbook-url with the staging url! or may be production url!

 ```ex: --orderbook-url https://barn.api.cow.fi/xdai/api ```